Flank/flank-dashboard/metrics/firebase/docs/01_firestore_builds_aggregation_design.md

 The trigger's `onAddedBuildHandler` handler should process incrementing logic for the `builds_per_day` collection document, based on the created build's status and started date.

-The second trigger - `onUpdate`, should handle the logic to increment or decrement the builds count, related to the changes in the build status.
+The second trigger - `onUpdate`, should handle the logic to increment or decrement the builds count, related to changes in the build status.
 For example, if the build with an `in-progress` status changes to `success`, we should increment `BuildStatus.success` count of the document, and decrement the `BuildStatus.in-progress` count.

 ```dart
 functions['onUpdatedBuild'] = functions.firestore